LabKey/labkey-ui-components/packages/components/docs/localDev.md

 ### Linting
-In an effort to maintain consistent formatting, use best practices and catch errors before they reach production, it is highly recommended to lint any files you've changed before merging them to master.
+In an effort to maintain consistent formatting, use best practices and catch errors before they reach production, it is highly recommended to lint any files you've changed before merging them to develop.

 #### Commands